KPB-US/dispatch-display/README.md

   venue: null,
 }
 ```
+4. Update the DISPATCH_DISPLAY_SERVER at the top of the pi/online_check.html so it can redirect to the server when a connection is detected.
+5. Update the ONLINE_CHECK_URL at the top of the index.js file to point to the localhost server port that will serve the online_check.html file.
+6. Update the rollbar token at the top of the index.html file.

 ## production

-1. set up your nodejs server to run server.js
+1. Set up your nodejs server to run server.js
-2. Set up your RasperryPi 3's with debian jessie to point chromium at your server http://server.
+2. Set up your RasperryPi's with debian jessie to point chromium at the file location of the online_check.html file.
+This file is served by `python -m SimpleHTTPServer -p 8000` from the /home/signage/pi folder.
+If the network is not connected then a message will be displayed stating such.
+If the network is connected then it will redirect to the dispatch server url.
+When the dispatch server display page is idle (not actively showing a call) and the network does down, the browser will be redirected to the locally served online-check.html page also.
+Your signage user on the pi could also be set to autostart the pi/signage.sh which starts the local server and launches chromium in kiosk mode.
 3. Get your 911 system (or an intermediary) to post calls to your server at http://server/incoming.

 ## development